dali-miccai/dali-miccai.github.io/README.md

-# dali-miccai.github.io
+# Dali Homepage

-The homepage of the MICCAI workshop on Data Augmentation, Labeling, and Imperfections (DALI)
+[The homepage](https://dali-miccai.github.io) of the MICCAI workshop on Data Augmentation, Labeling, and Imperfections (DALI)